 Molecules in Memory Formation

-To study memory formation, we train rats and mice in a variety of memory tasks to assess how well they learn, and measure molecular changes in the brain at different time intervals following training.
-We can also inject drugs or other compounds to manipulate the molecular cascades that occur following learning, and assess how these manipulations affect the memory of the animal.
-We are particularly interested in the hippocampus, which is a region of the brain that is important for forming memories of events ("episodic memories") and spatial orientation.
+Rodents (rats and mice) are a common laboratory model for studying memory formation.
+We can train the rats and mice in a variety of memory tasks to assess how well they learn the tasks.
+We can inject drugs or other compounds to manipulate the typical molecular processes that occur in the brain following learning, and measure how these manipulations affect the memory of the animal.
+We can also collect brain samples to measure molecular changes (e.g. gene or protein expression) in the brain at different time intervals following training.

 Rodent behavior (fear conditioning, inhibitory avoidance, novel object location)